Skip navigation EPAM

 Here's how Bojana introduced us to her story:

-My story begins long before the tragedy.
-I have always loved challenges, and since I have an older brother who works in software development, it seemed interesting, and I decided to try it.
+“I have always loved challenges, and since I have an older brother who works in software development, it seemed interesting as a career path, and I decided to try it.
 In 2014, I enrolled in the Faculty of Technical Sciences in Novi Sad, majoring in software engineering and information technology.
-At the time, there weren’t many girls on that course, and for the first time, I encountered some stereotypes associated with the term "women in programming."
+At the time, there weren’t many women on that course, and for the first time, I encountered some stereotypes associated with the term "women in programming."
 However, it never bothered me; it only motivated and encouraged me to learn even more and prove myself.

 Throughout my journey, I received enormous support.
 My family and friends were with me, but even people I did not know sent me messages and videos of support every day, and it really meant a lot to me.
-Even if I wanted to give up, I could not, because they kept pushing me.
+Even if I wanted to give up, I could not because they kept pushing me.
 And when I could not do it alone, they gave me strength and I will forever be grateful to them.

 After taking the first (new) steps, you faced other challenges you had to overcome, and you wanted to encourage others as well.
 What happened during that time?

 While I was in the hospital, I started using Instagram.
-There, I communicated with people having prostheses and found the help and support I needed.
+There, I communicated with other people having prostheses and found the help and support I needed.
 I decided to become a support for others, so after recovery, I opened a profile "strength girl," where I shared my experiences and achievements.
 I felt that I was helping others and it made me happy.

 You’ve told us about how you got into the IT world, but could you tell us more about your professional development?